ryanrestine/HackTheBox_WriteUps/windows_machines/jerry_notes.md

 Nmap done: 1 IP address (1 host up) scanned in 13.42 seconds
 ```

 Ok interesting, looks like only one port open, which is pretty rare for a Windows machine.
-Let's go ahead and emumerate a bit further and port scan with the `-sC` and `-sV` flags set to enumerate versions and also throw some basic Nmap scripts at it:
+Let's go ahead and enumerate a bit further and port scan with the `-sC` and `-sV` flags set to enumerate versions and also throw some basic Nmap scripts at it:

 ![nmap_scan.png](../assets/jerry_assets/nmap_scan.png)